strashila/BlackDuckCMDTools/checkBomCopyrights/readme.md

 **checkBomCopyrights** is a tool that checks the existence of copyrights for a specific project version BOM.

 The tool builds a CSV-like output with component name, version, origin external ID and number of available copyrights.
+There are 2 users: with "versionname" specified, and without.
+If versionname is not specified, the tool will iterate over all the versions of the project.

 Usage: checkBomCopyrights [options]